1. What are the requirements to take part in Escape Corvallis?

 14. Hey, I've looked everywhere for a phone number for Escape Corvallis - how come I can't find that?

-That's because A) we here at Escape Corvallis absolutely HATE the phone; B) we all have day jobs so can't be interrupted with phone calls; and C) most importantly, every reasonable question you could have about how Escape Corvallis works is answered right here on this very FAQ page.
+That's because A) we here at Escape Corvallis absolutely HATE the phone; B) we all (sadly) have day jobs so can't be interrupted with phone calls during the day anyway; and C) most importantly, every reasonable question you could have about how Escape Corvallis works is answered right here on this very FAQ page.
 Believe me, I had a phone number for the first 6 months or so I was in business, and here were typical calls:

 Caller 1: What days and times do you offer rooms?